Your Journey Starts Here

 In recent years, our graduates have launched their careers through fellowships with a wide range of organizations including the ACLU of Hawaii, the Brennan Center for Justice, the National Women’s Law Center, Earthjustice, Reprieve, Community Legal Services of Philadelphia, and the Defender Association of Philadelphia.

-The Toll Public Interest Fellows receive a half-tuition scholarship for their second and third years of study at Penn Carey Law.
+The Toll Public Interest Fellows receive a 75% tuition scholarship for their second and third years of study at Penn Carey Law.
 This program also offers a generous stipend of $10,000 for public interest employment for the summer bridging 2L and 3L, plus $10,000 for the summer following graduation.
 All students are welcome to apply to the Toll Public Interest Fellows Program.
 Interested students apply and are selected during the summer following their first year of study.
 Application instructions are sent out in late spring.
-Fellows are selected on the basis of their demonstrated commitment to public service, their engagement with the Law School’s pro bono and public interest communities during 1L, and their potential for leadership within the legal community.
+Fellows are selected on the basis of their demonstrated commitment to public service and pro bono, their engagement with the Law School’s pro bono and public interest communities during 1L, and their potential for leadership within the legal community.

 Student Loan Applicants